grdnmsz/grdnmsz/README.md

 ### Hi there 👋

-- I'm a Software Engineer looking for opportunities !
+- I'm a Software Engineer looking for new opportunities !
 - 📫 Feel free to reach me at [gordonmes@gmail.com](mailto:gordonmes@gmail.com)

 #### What do I use ?